hengshuaiyao/HengshuaiYao.github.io/README.md

 To prospective students: Sorry, I couldn't take any student because I'm an adjunct prof at the department and I want to be focused on my work at Sony AI.

-No one should be afraid to talk about your contribution in your research page.
+No one should be afraid to talk about your contribution in their research page.
 I used to.
 Also in interviews.
 My research inspired [Gradient TD](https://proceedings.neurips.cc/paper/2008/file/e0c641195b27425bb056ac56f8953d24-Paper.pdf) (Sutton, Maei and Szepesvari, 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton, Maei, Precup, Bhatnagar, Silver, and Szepesvari, Wiewiora, 2009).
 GTD and GTD2/TDC are widely acknowledged to stand for and start an important class of off-policy learning algorithms, e.g., see chapter 11 of Sutton and Barto's RLAI book, Horde, DualDice, GenTD, GenDice, etc.

 However, my contributions were not recognized or credited by the literature for some reason that should not have happened.
 The GTD and GTD2/TDC papers received about 1000+ citations at the time of writing this.
 My paper received 13 by February 2023.